1701 South 24th Avenue

 Feeding wildlife

-While WDFW feeds elk at Oak Creek to reduce issues with area farmers, we discourage residents in urban and suburban areas from feeding wildlife in their yards.
+While WDFW feeds elk at Oak Creek to reduce impacts to area farmers, we discourage residents in urban and suburban areas from feeding wildlife in their yards.
 Although some people see this type of feeding as helping these animals, it can hurt them and potentially cause illness and death for animals as their digestive systems aren’t designed to process certain kinds of foods.
 Check WDFW’s page on wildlife feeding for more information.

 Bighorn sheep viewing